Frequently asked questions

 What is the deadline for applications?
 Can I opt to study part-time?

-I have filled in my application, but do I need to send the two reference letters with it?
+I have filled in my application.
+Do I need to send the two reference letters with it?

 What starting date must I put on the application form?